-- T.2.7.3 All anti submarine belts must be installed so that they go in a straight line from the anchorage point(s) without touching any hole in the seat or any other intermediate structure until they reach: - a.
-The harness release buckle for the 5 point mounting per T.2.7.1 - b.
-The first point where the belt touches the driver's body for the 6 point mounting per T.2.7.2 without touching any hole in the seat or any other intermediate structure - T.2.7.4 Any bolt used to attach an anti submarine belt, directly to the chassis or to an intermediate bracket, is a Critical Fasteners, see T.8.2, with a minimum diameter that is the smaller of: - The bolt diameter specified by the manufacturer - 8 mm or 5/16"
+- T.2.7.3 All Anti-Submarine Belts must be installed so that they go in a straight line from the Anti-Submarine Belt Mounting Point(s) without touching any hole in the seat or any other intermediate structure until they reach: - a.
+The release buckle for the 5 Point Harness mounting per T.2.7.1 - b.
+The first point where the belt touches the driver's body for the 6 Point Harness mounting per T.2.7.2 without touching any hole in the seat or any other intermediate structure - T.2.7.4 Any bolt used to attach an Anti-Submarine Belt, directly to the chassis or to an intermediate bracket, is a Critical Fasteners, see T.8.2, with a minimum diameter that is the smaller of: - The bolt diameter specified by the manufacturer - 8 mm or 5/16"